thiagohvo/Cypress-TAU/README.md

 - Efficient use of fixtures for test data
 - Strategies for handling asynchronous elements

-## 📫 Contact

-If you have  any suggestions about this project, feel free to get in touch.

 ---

 This project was developed as part of the learning from the Introduction to Cypress course at Test Automation University.